Jillian Bell On How 'Brittany Runs A Marathon' Affected Her Mental Health

-Jillian Bell On How 'Brittany Runs The Marathon' Tackles The One Thing Transformation Movies Leave Out
+Jillian Bell On How 'Brittany Runs A Marathon' Tackles The One Thing Transformation Movies Leave Out

 There are many ways I could start a profile about Jillian Bell and her new movie Brittany Runs a Marathon — and yes, all of them are clichéd.
 "It's a marathon, not a sprint," is one that could be used to describe Bell's career.
 "It's not about the destination, it's about the journey," could describe the film's core message that taking care of your insides is more important than the miles in a run or the number on a scale.
 "Running is the greatest metaphor for life, because you get out of it what you put into it," which is something Oprah supposedly said, and since it's Oprah, it's probably right.